Domipheus/RPU/README.md

 # Implementation

+Diagram does not include recently added CSR unit.

 ![RPU Core overview](https://raw.githubusercontent.com/Domipheus/RPU/master/rpu_core_diagram.png)

 Implementation detail is written about via blogs available at http://labs.domipheus.com/blog/designing-a-cpu-in-vhdl-part-15-introducing-rpu/

 The tests in the repo are incredibly old and basic, and included only as a baseline to help.
 They will be expanded upon in time.
+The core_tb should work for basic simulator use and could be expanded for more complex debugging.

+Currently working on: CSRs, Interrupts